TinToSer/gitexcel/README.md

 To Do:-
   1. Simply clone our repository
   2. Run the "setupExcelCompareGit.bat" file by double clicking it, not as admin
-  3. It will ask for your local GIT Repository path, simple paste the path in the commandline
-  4. Open git console and type "git diff [Excel File Name]", you will see SPREADSHEETCOMPARE tool opening with two excel files
+  3. Open git console and type "git diff [Excel File Name]", you will see SPREADSHEETCOMPARE tool opening with two excel files

 ====================================Enjoy=================================================